What is E-Mail (Electronic Mail)?

 3) Yahoo

-Considered the third largest e-mail provider in the world behind Gmail and Outlook, Yahoo Mail has a modern design.
+Considered the third-largest email provider in the world, behind Gmail and Outlook, Yahoo Mail features a modern design.

-The appearance of Yahoo Mail allows the user to find the inbox with spam easily, deleted messages, and folder lists to organize the e-mails themselves.
+The appearance of Yahoo Mail allows users to find their inbox, spam folder easily, and deleted messages, as well as organize emails into folders.

-You can create extra folders to organize your messages, drag your e-mail into these folders, and change their locations.
-You can star messages to assign categories.
+You can create additional folders to organize your messages, drag emails into these folders, and adjust their locations.
+You can star messages to assign categories to them.

 Yahoo also provides 1GB of storage, which is even lower than Gmail and Outlook, and the message size limit is 25 MB.